 In this paper, we propose that computational modelling helps to address the challenges for testing dynamic theories outlined above.
 Computational modeling is a method for articulating theory in the form of mathematical equations and/or computer code and evaluating the dynamic behavior of the theory by simulating the model.
 We position computational modeling within an overall framework linking observations, models, and theories.
 Figure 1 indicates that computational models facilitate the link between theory and models, complementing statistical models which facilitate the link between models and data.

-Our paper highlights the advantages of integrating mathematical models with statistical models to provide a more comprehensive way of testing dynamic theories.
+Our paper demonstrates the advantages of integrating computational models with statistical models to provide a more comprehensive way of testing dynamic theories.
 Computational modeling allows for a more direct mapping between theory and model, because the model is custom built to represent the processes described by the theory.
 Statistical models provide a more direct mapping between the model and observations because it. ...

 Integration of computational and statistical models in the organizational sciences is rare.
 In most cases, computational models are used for theory development, rather than theory testing.
 The parameters of the model are often not informed by empirical data, and correspondence between the model output and the empirical data is often not directly examined.
 As a result, the link between the model and the empirical observations has been weaker under this approach, because it has been difficult to examine the extent to which the model is supported by the observations.